Sylvia Ashby: Post-war

-Between September to November 1953 Ashby undertook an overseas business trip to the UK and the US.
+Between September and November 1953 Ashby undertook an overseas business trip to the UK and the US.
 This caused ructions with the notoriously tight-fisted Packer, who did not necessarily believe in the benefits of such a journey.
 In a letter to Packer in June 1953, she argued forcefully for the trip, writing:

 Her travels impressed on her that her work was first class and ahead of the rest of the world.
 The Argus reported that during her 1953 overseas trip "she tried to find a woman counterpart, 'But without success, I'm afraid.
 It seems I'm quite unique'."
 On a 1958 business trip she was unimpressed with the work of Johnson & Johnson's consumer panels and noted that Alfred Politz Research Inc.—a leading market research company based in Manhattan—did not conduct audits and "do not provide anything resembling a standardised service".

 As the success of the Ashby Research Service grew, so too did their competition.
 Profits decreased between 1965 and 1966, and in 1968 the firm recorded a loss.
 This caused ACP to demand a full audit; but Ashby put together a strident defence, pointing out that it was the only time in the subsidiary's history that their expenditure exceeded their revenue.
 She referred to a particularly problematic client and the costs of using a computer.
 To her frustration, Ashby found that her subsidiary was being underused by ACP, and regularly wrote to Packer to suggest ways of using her services.